 A Trust Deed is a form of insolvency, and could help you if you’re struggling to repay unsecured debts, such as credit cards, unsecured personal loans, store cards, catalogue debts, payday loans and overdrafts.

-As long as the terms of your Trust Deed are accepted by at least half of your unsecured lenders, or by lenders accounting for one-third or more of your debt, it will become 'protected' by law.
+As long as the terms of your Trust Deed are accepted by at least half of your unsecured lenders in number, or by lenders who account for one-third or more of the value of your debt, it will become 'protected' by law.
 However, it’s impossible for anyone, including us at the Debt Advisory Centre, to guarantee that half your lenders will agree, as they’re under no obligation to do so.

 If it becomes protected, a Trust Deed is a legally binding arrangement between you and your lenders, which enables you to repay as much of your unsecured debts as you can over a four year period.
 Anything that’s left outstanding at the end of the four years will be written off, however a Trust Deed can sometimes last longer than four years.
 This might happen if you have a payment break, for example.
 The extra time will be added to the end of your Trust Deed, extending its length.